 The Japanese Cultural Center officially opened in Taipei at the end of 2017.
 Beyond promoting even closer cultural exchanges between the two nations, the center serves as a beacon for all in search of insight into the history of the relationship – with a keen eye pointed towards a fruitful future.
 The Center boasts a large collection of literature and historical maps but also has an exhibition space that delivers a rotation of art and antiquarian wares.
-There is also an on-site conference center so be sure to check their Facebook page for event updates.
+There is also an on-site conference center so be sure to check their Facebook page

 Ōgon Shrine 黄金神社 (aka Jinguashi Shinto Shrine)

 Jinguashi was once the top gold mining town in all of Asia, but while there are no more 24-karat dreams to be had here the town now attracts visitors from all over the world ever since it become a World Heritage Site

 in 2002, followed by the opening of the Gold Ecological Park

 in 2004.
 The destination is popular with Japanese travelers with a penchant for history, even if some of it lands on the dark side.
 During World War II the site served as a POW camp.
 The Ōgon Shrine itself however, was built by Japan’s Nippon Mining Company in 1933